NDA3M Contemporary First Nations, Métis and Inuit Issues & Perspectives – Grade 11 (University/College)

 PREREQUISITE: Grade 10 First Nations, Métis, and Inuit in Canada, Open, or Grade 10 Canadian History since World War I, Academic or Applied

 AVAILABILITY: Blyth Academy Online

-THE ONTARIO CURRICULUM: Native Studies
+THE ONTARIO CURRICULUM: First Nations, Métis, and Inuit Studies

 FINAL EXAMProctored Exam

 - This exam is the final evaluation of NDA3M online.
 Students need to arrange their final exam 10 days in advance.
 All coursework should be completed and submitted before writing the final exam, please be advised that once the exam is written, any outstanding coursework will be given a grade of zero.
 The exam will be two hours.
-There are three options for taking the exam:

 - Please consult our Frequently Asked Questions Page or the Exam section within your course for details on exam proctoring options.